MargaretWK/alx-system_engineering-devops/0x01-shell_permissions/README.md

 `8-James_Bond` sets the permission to the file hello as follows:Owner has no permission at allGroup has no permission at all and Other users have  all the permission

 `9-John_Doe` sets the mode of the file hello to -rwxr-x-wx

+`10-mirror_permissions` copy permission or set the mode of the file hello as the same as olleh’s mode